 - This drug may cause very bad and sometimes deadly bleeding.
 Talk with the doctor.

-- Call your doctor right away if you have vaginal bleeding that is not normal or very heavy periods (menstrual bleeding).
+- Call the doctor right away if your child has vaginal bleeding that is not normal or very heavy periods (menstrual bleeding).

 - It is used to treat blood clots.